 The petitioners therefore request that the House of Commons urge the Government to consider ensuring that people with disabilities are able to make the decision on whether to return to work or whether to remain on furlough and that this should be the employee’s decision, not the employer’s.

 And the petitioners remain, etc.—[Presented by David Linden, Official Report, 14 April 2021; Vol. 692, c.
 433.]

 Observations from The Financial Secretary to the Treasury (Jesse Norman):

 The Government thank the hon.
-Member for Glasgow East (David Linden) for submitting the petition on behalf of his constituents about temporarily reducing VAT liability for home energy bills.
+Member for Glasgow East (David Linden) for submitting the petition on behalf of his constituents about the application of the scheme to employees who have been shielding.

 The CJRS is available to all employers and employees providing they meet the eligibility criteria, and this includes Clinically Extremely Vulnerable (CEV) individuals.
 Since the beginning of April, shielding guidance is no longer in place, but CEV individuals can continue to be claimed for like everyone else, subject to the CJRS eligibility criteria.

 It is not for the Government to decide whether an individual firm should put its staff on furlough, or take its staff off furlough—that is a decision for the employer, in consultation with the employee.
 Functions given to HM Revenue & Customs (HMRC) under the Coronavirus Act 2020 require HMRC to reimburse employers for particular costs relating to the retention of staff who have agreed to be furloughed.
 The functions delegated to HMRC under this Act do not enable the Government to require employers to furlough their staff or alternatively require employees to agree to be furloughed.